idec-teams/2025_Evolution_Suisse_2025/docs/team.md

     <span> Daria Belous <br>
       Master's student, ETH Zürich
       <br>
-       Can pour 90 plates per minute, but forget how to do a miniprep </span>
+       Can pour 90 plates per minute, but forgets how to do a miniprep </span>
   </div>